Industrial agriculture: Social

+Vulnerability against shocks

+Industrial agriculture is very reliant on a steady stream of inputs like fertilizers and pesticides.
+If this supply of inputs would be disrupted by conflict or large catastrophes, this would decrease yields in industrial agriculture considerably.
+It has been estimated that this could result in a drop of 35-48 % for agricultural yields globally, and up to 75 % in highly industrialized areas like Central Europe.

 Animals

 "Concentrated animal feeding operations" or "intensive livestock operations", can hold large numbers (some up to hundreds of thousands) of animals, often indoors.
 These animals are typically cows, hogs, turkeys, or chickens.
 The distinctive characteristics of such farms is the concentration of livestock in a given space.
 The aim of the operation is to produce as much meat, eggs, or milk at the lowest possible cost and with the greatest level of food safety.

-Food and water is supplied in place, and artificial methods are often employed to maintain animal health and improve production, such as therapeutic use of antimicrobial agents, vitamin supplements and growth hormones.
+Food and water are supplied in place, and artificial methods are often employed to maintain animal health and improve production, such as therapeutic use of antimicrobial agents, vitamin supplements and growth hormones.
 Growth hormones are not used in chicken meat production nor are they used in the European Union for any animal.
 In meat production, methods are also sometimes employed to control undesirable behaviours often related to stresses of being confined in restricted areas with other animals.
 More docile breeds are sought (with natural dominant behaviours bred out for example), physical restraints to stop interaction, such as individual cages for chickens, or animals physically modified, such as the de-beaking of chickens to reduce the harm of fighting.
 Weight gain is encouraged by the provision of plentiful supplies of food to animals breed for weight gain.

 The designation "confined animal feeding operation" in the U.S. resulted from that country's 1972 Federal Clean Water Act, which was enacted to protect and restore lakes and rivers to a "fishable, swimmable" quality.
 The United States Environmental Protection Agency (EPA) identified certain animal feeding operations, along with many other types of industry, as point source polluters of groundwater.
 These operations were designated as CAFOs and subject to special anti-pollution regulation.